 1. First, the interface of the software has to be intuitive and user-friendly.
 You don’t need a steep learning curve and you don’t want to spend a lot of time finding where to find the options you need for your work.
 So, the software has to come with a simple interface, where settings are not that complex and you find out fast where each button is, and which one does what.

 2. Second, you might want your videos to be high-resolution.
-It adds clarity to the video, and you can share the video on platforms such as YouTube, Vimeo, etc. Some tools go to that point of providing retina resolution (maximal resolution at this time), so why not select software that gets the job done perfectly.
+It adds clarity to the video, and you can share the video on platforms such as YouTube, Vimeo, etc. Some tools go to the point of providing retina resolution (maximal resolution at this time), so why not select software that gets the job done perfectly?

-3. Third, you need multiple options as to what part of the screen can be recorded: you might need to record the whole screen, only a window or a certain part of the screen.
-Most of the screen recording software comes with these options, so pay attention to choose one that has them all within the package.
+3. Third, you need multiple options as to what part of the screen can be recorded: you might need to record the whole screen, only a window, or a certain part of the screen.
+Most of screen recording software comes with these options, so pay attention to choosing one that has them all within the package.

 3. Then, audio.
 The screen recorder should have some settings related to audio that should accompany your demonstrations.
 You may either record your voice or insert music in the background, however, your screen recorder has to include audio settings.

 6. Depending on what you need the screen recorder for, you might want basic or complex editing features.
-Most of the times, some basic editing features will do.
-However, for advanced options such as cut and trim, add effects, adjusting the intro and outro of the video, you might need a more complex solution.
+Most of the time, some basic editing features will do.
+However, for advanced options such as cutting and trimming, adding effects, and adjusting the intro and outro of the video, you might need a more complex solution.
 In this article, we’ll cover some tools that have exactly these options.

 7. Pay attention to the export options.
 Look for software that makes the exporting process smooth and easy, so you can easily add your videos to platforms where people who need your video will get it.